Imgur/incus/README.md

 intermediary between a web app and a browser.

 ## How it's used at Imgur
-Incus powers Imgur's real-time direct messaging, notifications, as well as real-time point updates on all images and comments.
+Incus powers Imgur's real-time direct messaging, notifications, and real-time point updates on all images and comments.
 It's currently processing over 1,000 events per second per machine, but can actually handle much more than that (limits have not yet been identifed).